Catherine Jacob (actress): 1988–1997: César and success

-In 1988 she played Marie-Thérèse in the cult film Life Is a Long Quiet River by Étienne Chatiliez.
-The movie was a huge success and Jacob won the César Award for Most Promising Actress.
-She also play in the TV miniseries Le vent des moissons alongside Annie Girardot.
-This same year she and Jacques Bonnaffé also had a huge success with the play Paris-Nord - Attractions pour noces et banquets.
-It was planned to be just for 10 nights, but thanks to the success the play continued for three years.
+In 1988, she played Marie-Thérèse in the cult film Life Is a Long Quiet River by Étienne Chatiliez.
+The movie was a huge success, and Jacob won the César Award for Most Promising Actress.
+She also played in the TV miniseries Le vent des moissons alongside Annie Girardot.
+That same year, she and Jacques Bonnaffé also had a huge success with the play Paris-Nord - Attractions pour noces et banquets.
+It was planned to be shown only for 10 nights, but due to the success, the play continued for three years.